Dr. Maria Schiller

 Dr. Asya Pisarevskaya is a postdoctoral researcher in the group 'Dynamics of Migration and Diversity Policies’ lead by Prof. dr. Peter Scholten.
 She holds a PhD in Sociology and Methodology of Social Science, obtained in 2018 from the University of Milan.
-In her PhD dissertation she did a comparative analysis of policies relevant for labour market integration of refuges in seven European countries in the period 1990-2008.
+In her PhD dissertation, she did a comparative analysis of policies relevant for labour market integration of refugees in seven European countries in the period 1990-2008.

 Her current research is focused on urban migration-related diversity, labour market integration of refugees and the histories of paradigmatic and thematic developments of the field migration studies.